 Required Equipment: Walking or running shoes (no sandals please).
 Light jacket depending on weather.

-This is among the best value for any tour in Victoria - 8 breathtaking locations that highlight the incredible beauty along the coastline of greater Victoria.
-Pick up from your hotel is 9 a.m. or a little earlier depending on the time of year (check our online calendar for times).
-Our first tour stop is only 7 minutes from downtown hotels - a breakwater that goes out to a lighthouse almost 0.5 km into the ocean - we might see seals, otters or even an octopus!
+This is among the best value for any walking tour in Victoria - 8 breathtaking locations that highlight the incredible beauty along the coastline of greater Victoria.
+Pick up from your hotel for this walking tour is 9 a.m. or a little earlier depending on the time of year (check our online calendar for times).
+Our first walking tour stop is only 7 minutes from downtown hotels - stroll along a breakwater that goes out to the ocean almost 0.5 km - we might see seals, otters, jellyfish, or even an octopus!
 Close by is a a beautiful park with a massive Sequoia Tree - a short walk takes us to the amazing "Moss Lady" (see gallery photos), and there are peacocks everywhere.
-The next stop brings us to a rock beach with lots of driftwood - 1 large piece has some great native carvings on it.
-A few minutes away you'll walk on a stunning crescent beach out onto a peninsula - sit in the blue and red deck chairs on the edge of the ocean and take it all in!
-The next tour stop is a jewel unknown even to many locals - a stroll up a slight hill provides stunning views of Trial Island, Mount Baker (a 3,300 meter/11,000 foot somewhat active volcano), the Juan De Fuca Strait, and the snow capped Olympic Mountains.
+Our next walking tour stop brings us to a rock beach with lots of driftwood - an artist has made 3 driftwood sculptures (an octopus, whale, and a turtle) and 1 very large piece of driftwood has some great native carvings in it.
+A few minutes away you'll walk on a stunning crescent beach out onto a peninsula - sit in the blue, red, and yellow deck chairs on the edge of the ocean and take it all in!
+The next walking tour stop is a jewel unknown even to many locals - a short walk up a slight hill provides stunning views of Trial Island, Mount Baker (a 3,300 meter/11,000 foot somewhat active volcano), the Juan De Fuca Strait, and the snow capped Olympic Mountains.
 We’ll throw in a dash of Vancouver Island’s fascinating history along the way.

-Our 6th walking tour stop offers spectacular sea level views of Mount Baker to the east and the Olympic Mountains to the south.
-There are many places to walk and explore, and its possible to see otters, seals, herons, and maybe even a sea lion.
-When the tide is out, the shoreline is even more amazing!
+Our 6th walking tour stop offers the best sea level views of Mount Baker in greater Victoria, along with the Olympic Mountains to the south.
+There are many places to walk and explore, and we might see otters, seals, herons, eagles, and maybe even a sea lion.
+When the tide is out, the shoreline is even more incredible!

-Another short drive takes us through some of Victoria’s most exclusive neighbourhoods, towards our next walking tour stop where we will be immersed in a towering Douglas Fir forest (it smells amazing...), with some trees that are 350 years old.
-Last, but not least, we drive to the Top of Victoria.
+Another short drive takes us through some of Victoria’s most exclusive neighbourhoods, towards our next walking tour stop, which is a 450 acre wilderness park in greater Victoria (its big!).
+We access a trail from a residential neighbourhood and immediately you are immersed in a towering Douglas Fir forest (it smells amazing...), with some trees that are 350 years old.
+After the forest walk, maybe you have worked up an appetite - if you like, we can take out the best Fish and Chips (or the best wraps) in Victoria - then drive to the top of a small mountain and have lunch at a secluded area.
+On clear days you will get superb views of Mount Baker, and there is rarely anyone else there!
+Last, but not least, we will walk up a short, paved incline to the Top of Victoria.
 You’ll be treated to 360° vistas of the city, the Gulf and San Juan Islands, and the Strait of Juan de Fuca.
 On clear days you can see the B.C.
-Coastal Mountains near Vancouver, Mount Baker and the Olympic Mountains in Washington State, and maybe even the largest mountain in the Paciific Northwest - Mount Rainer - about 212 km (132 miles) away!
+Coastal Mountains near Vancouver, the mountains close to Whistler, Mount Baker and the Olympic Mountains in Washington State, and maybe even the largest mountain in the Pacific Northwest - Mount Rainer - about 212 km (132 miles) away!